CodeMetalAI/smarterCities/README.md

 ![](esp32_v3_pinout.png)

-### micropython
+### Micropython

+To use python on microcontrollers, you must [download firmware and flash it](https://micropython.org/download/ESP32_GENERIC_S3/)

+This alone will not have the full functionality of python, there is no numpy or pip by default

 [Numpy on microcontroller](https://github.com/v923z/micropython-ulab)  this may prove more trouble than it's worth to most...

 #### Thonny
-The Thonny IDE is the recommended method to code in micropython
+The Thonny IDE is the recommended method to code in micropython.
+It comes preinstalled in Raspbian and board management is simply handled in the GUI on the bottom bar, and package management is in Tools > Manage Plugins

-#### PlatformIO
+### PlatformIO (c++ or python)
 PlatformIO is a vscode extension for micropython, supports most of the same, but board managmenet is done with an .ini file

 ### Arduino IDE (c++ microcontrollers)
 use board/library manager to install necessary items, File>Examples contains many good examples of basic functionality